iaslfw/cherry_picker/README.md

    ## 1. Overview

    Some people will call it "web-scraper".
-I call it **"my personal high-performance Python automation tool"** designed to "cherry-pick" (download) resources from my university portal.
+I call it **"a personal high-performance Python automation tool"** designed to "cherry-pick" (download) resources from my university portal.
 Killing the tedious process of manually checking for new lecture slides, assignments, and readings across multiple course pages.

    ### Idea